-- (a) An eligible employee is limited to a total of [16] twelve (12) workweeks of leave during any [24-month] twelve (12)-month period for any one or more of the following reasons, except that the employee may take up to two (2) additional workweeks of leave during such twelve (12)-month period for a serious health condition resulting in incapacitation that occurs during pregnancy: - (1) Upon the birth of a son or daughter of the employee, and to care for the newborn child; - (2) Upon the placement of a son or daughter with the employee for adoption or foster care, and to care for the newly placed child; - (3) In order to care for [the spouse, or a son or daughter or parent] a family member of the employee [or parent of the employee's spouse], if such [spouse, son, daughter, parent of the employee or parent of the employee's spouse] family member has a serious health condition; [or] - (4) Because of a serious health condition of the employee[.]; - (5) In order to serve as an organ or bone marrow donor; or - (6) Because of any qualifying exigency as described in section 31-51qq-49 of the Regulations of Connecticut State Agencies, as determined in regulations adopted by the United States Secretary of Labor, arising out of the fact that the employee's spouse, son, daughter or parent is on active duty or has been notified of an impending call or order to active duty in the Armed Forces.
+(a) An eligible employee is limited to a total of [16] twelve (12) workweeks of leave during any [24-month] twelve (12)-month period for any one or more of the following reasons, except that the employee may take up to two (2) additional workweeks of leave during such twelve (12)-month period for a serious health condition resulting in incapacitation that occurs during pregnancy:

+(1) Upon the birth of a son or daughter of the employee, and to care for the newborn child;

+(2) Upon the placement of a son or daughter with the employee for adoption or foster care, and to care for the newly placed child;

+(3) In order to care for [the spouse, or a son or daughter or parent] a family member of the employee [or parent of the employee's spouse], if such [spouse, son, daughter, parent of the employee or parent of the employee's spouse] family member has a serious health condition; [or]

+(4) Because of a serious health condition of the employee[.];

+(5) In order to serve as an organ or bone marrow donor; or

+(6) Because of any qualifying exigency, as described in section 31-51qq-49 of the Regulations of Connecticut State Agencies, arising out of the fact that the employee's spouse, son, daughter or parent is on active duty or has been notified of an impending call or order to active duty in the Armed Forces.

-However, an eligible employee may be entitled to a total of twenty-six (26) workweeks of leave during any twelve (12)-month period for leave to care for a covered servicemember's serious injury or illness pursuant to section 31-51qq-50 of the Regulations of Connecticut State Agencies.
+However, an eligible employee may be entitled to a total of twenty-six (26) workweeks of leave during any twelve (12)-month period for leave to care for a covered servicemember's, as defined by section 31-51qq-50(a)(1) of the Regulations of Connecticut State Agencies, serious injury or illness pursuant to section 31-51qq-50 of the Regulations of Connecticut State Agencies.